 The SeatyLock is a good idea.
 A comfortable seat, attached to an always there lock which doesn’t impact on the lines of your bike.

 But there are a few compromises in bringing this idea to market.
 One of which is the slightly restrictive mounting, I managed to find a comfortable location for the saddle but would have preferred it to be further backwards still.

 Secondarily is the ability to potentially mark your bike, this in my mind moves the lock very much down the scale to limit it’s use to a commuter hack.

-Overall reasonable lock, well integrated into the bike, but a few issues bringing the seaty lock down to 2/5 – not happy with things scratching my bike!
+Overall the SeatyLock is a reasonable lock, well integrated into the bike, but a few issues bringing the SeatyLock review score down to 2/5 – not happy with things scratching my bike!